 The Newton Ridge received its highest scores in the comfort, weight, and water resistance metrics.
 These boots are comfortable for wearing around town or on shorter hikes, as opposed to long, technical outings.

 Where the Columbia Newton Ridge shines is in this metric.
 These boots are some of the most comfortable we tested right out of the box.
 Though they look like they would be stiff and hard to break in with all that leather, these boots are quite the opposite.
 They take very little time to break in and lack the stiffness that other mostly-leather boots have.
-Compared to the Oboz Sapphire or the Oboz Bridger Mid BDry, these boots are very soft.
+Compared to the Oboz Sapphire, these boots are very soft.
 This can be a huge plus initially regarding comfort, but we did find that on longer hikes, the Newton Ridges did not provide the level of support, and thus comfort, we are used to.
 These boots are comfortable, but not truly designed for rugged or long outings.